 Theft

-Burglars are nothing if not opportunist.
+Burglars are nothing if not opportunists.
 The hotter weather naturally increases your inclination to open your windows.
 Making sure to close when unattended- especially on the ground floor- is a sensible precaution you can take.

 Be aware that many home insurance policies have specific conditions regarding theft within your property, and not taking care to secure your property when it’s not occupied could invalidate your policy.